 Kitana Price

 Upon moving to the Naarm/Melbourne CBD to pursue her studies, Kitana was accepted into student accommodation at the University of Melbourne’s Ormond College, where she became a strong member of the Indigenous community.
 During her studies at Victorian College of the Arts, Kitana has been a First Nations representative of the cohort at Performing arts festivals both internationally and locally.
-She has been a First Nations VCA representative in the 2023 Prague Quadrennial Festival, performed as a dancer for ‘CTHULHU’ in the 2024 MUSE Festival, performed ‘Nonesuch’ choreographed by Anna Smith and ‘Fractal’ choreographed by Nicole Corea in both the 2024 Solo International Performing Arts Festival (SIPA) Jakarta and the 2024 ARTJOG Festival Yogyakarta, and Dr. Phillip Adams’ ‘FOUNTAIN’ in the 2025 Melbourne RISING Festival.
-Most recently Kitana performed in Buxton Contemporary as a dancer in ‘The Estuary’ concert performance, a collaboration with students from the Melbourne Conservatorium of Music at the VCA in response to ‘The Veil’ installation.
+She has been a First Nations VCA representative in the 2023 Prague Quadrennial Festival, performed as a dancer for ‘CTHULHU’ in the2024 MUSE Festival, performed ‘Nonesuch’ choreographed by Anna Smith and ‘Fractal’ choreographed by Nicole Corea in both the 2024 Solo International Performing Arts Festival (SIPA) Jakarta and the 2024 ARTJOG Festival Yogyakarta, and Dr. Phillip Adams’ ‘FOUNTAIN’ in the 2025 Melbourne RISING Festival.
+In late September 2025, Kitana performed in Buxton Contemporary as a dancer in ‘The Estuary’ concert performance, a collaboration with students from the Melbourne Conservatorium of Music at the VCA in response to ‘The Veil’ installation.

 A committed Koori leader within her communities, Kitana has been the recipient for a number of scholarships and positions including: